Surrender

 Photograph of the surrender of Singapore

-Wikipedia Commons
+Wikimedia Commons

 A military officer may surrender his command to the enemy when his situation becomes hopeless.
-In theory, such surrenders can be conditional or unconditional, though few large unit surrenders during the Second World War were received on any conditions beyond basic adherence to the laws of war.
+In theory, such surrenders can be conditional or unconditional, though few large unit surrenders during the Second World War were received on any conditions beyond basic adherence to the laws and customs of war.
 Subordinates of a commander who surrenders may attempt escape (like any prisoner of war) but, if they engage in military activities after their commander surrenders, and before they are able to rejoin their chain of command, they are considered unlawful combatants and do not enjoy the legal protections due prisoners of war.
 The Japanese routinely executed American soldiers who became guerrillas in the Philippines following Wainright's surrender, and the Allies threatened to execute Japanese troops who refused to turn themselves in after the general surrender in August 1945.

 At the time Wainright surrendered Corregidor, there was some ambiguity regarding the American chain of command.
 MacArthur believed himself to still be the commander of all American troops in the Philippines, in spite of the fact that he was then in Australia.
 If MacArthur was correct, then Wainright had authority only over the troops on Corregidor.
 However, the Japanese insisted that radio instructions from Washington to Corregidor proved that Wainright was the commander of all American troops in the Philippines.
 Thus Homma had some legal basis for his threat to execute any Americans in the Philippines who did not turn themselves in after Wainright surrendered.
 On the other hand, the reluctance of other Philippines commanders to surrender suggests that they did not understand themselves to be under Wainright's command.
-They did not surrender until Homma threatened to massacre the Corregidor garrison, an action that would have violated the laws of war regardless of the command situation.
+They did not surrender until Homma threatened to massacre the Corregidor garrison, an action that would have violated the laws and customs of war regardless of the command situation.

 Japan's Final Surrender